 Elope /əˈlōp/ verb

-1. to choose a wedding laser focused on you as a couple, your relationship, and your commitment to each other.
-Can be with or without close friends and family who are integral parties to the success of your marriage.
+- To choose a wedding laser-focused on you as a couple, your relationship, and your commitment to each other.
+It can be with or without close friends and family who are integral parties to the success of your marriage.
 “They chose to elope and begin their marriage intentionally strengthening their bond by doing something special together.”

 So… what exactly is an Elopement?